What Is a Tax Lien?

 Paying your taxes is important, and the IRS has more power than most collection agencies to take action against you if they’re unpaid.

+One way the IRS can penalize you for unpaid taxes is a tax lien.
 Tax liens give the IRS legal claim to your personal and business assets, which can prevent you from accessing further credit.
 If you don’t settle your tax debt, the IRS can even take possession of your property.

 There are several ways to deal with tax liens to avoid the IRS knocking at your door.
-We’ll review how tax liens work, how to manage them, and steps you can take to avoid losing your assets to the IRS.
+We’ll review how tax liens work, how to manage them and steps you can take to avoid losing your assets to the IRS.

 Key insights

-• Tax liens are legal claims by the IRS to your personal or business property and assets due to back owed taxes.
+Tax liens are legal claims by the IRS to your personal or business property and assets due to back owed taxes.

 “A tax lien is a legal claim by a government on a taxpayer's assets when tax obligations remain unmet,” said Randall Brody, an enrolled agent and the founder of Tax Samaritan.
 “This serves as collateral, granting the government the authority to seize the taxpayer's property, be it real estate, personal belongings, or financial assets, to settle the outstanding tax debt.”

-A tax lien also gives the IRS the right to collect the back taxes owed when you sell your asset, and the agency can eventually issue a tax levy, taking possession of your assets.
+A tax lien gives the IRS the right to collect the back taxes owed when you sell your asset, and the agency can eventually issue a tax levy, taking possession of your assets.
 This might include repossessing your home or vehicle, deducting money from your bank account, or garnishing your wages.

 A lien can also potentially disrupt the sale of your assets, as the new owner would have to settle the lien to own your home or vehicle (or other asset) outright.
+In addition, some investors may buy tax liens and pay off the amount owed.
+They are able to collect principal and interest owed from the lien themselves.

 “Tax liens can appear in public records, which potentially impacts the taxpayer's ability to qualify for new credit,” said Brody.
 “If a lender discovers an unpaid lien in a public record, it could affect their eligibility for loans or credit cards.
 Additionally, tax liens can lead to legal actions such as wage garnishment, bank levies, or seizure of property.”